 My strategy was to unite with the pain, not resisting anymore, not trying to override it anymore, not fighting it anymore, not angry about it anymore until I reached the point where I discovered a tiny spark of life force.
 I would recognise this feeling from my daily practice, from facing pain in freeflow.
 I would let the spark grow until it became comfortable to sit with pain, until it actually felt good to be there.
 Until I was looking at the deepest level of my ‘low’ in utter non-resistance.
 The same as I would experience my highest highs on speed without resistance.

 Yin and Yang states that within the blackest black lies the seed of light.
 As soon as you find this you can find comfort in your pain, but only if you know how to process it and have a technique to do so.
 On bad days you have to respect the feelings you have and not try and override them through activity but work with them and be completely yin.
 The pain is what you are supposed to be participating in and engaging with.
 The pain is an indicator that it is time to work with the obstructions in the energy field.

 Post drug therapy is a journey of Yin and Yang and amongst the deepest darkness there will always be light.
 This is the law of Yin and Yang.
-If you unite with the shadow side of the drugs and face and process that pain you can find the completion of your healing.
+If you face and process that pain (once you are tooled-up to do so) you can find the completion of your healing.
 It is here that the transformation and change will occur.
-It is here that the slate is wiped clean and new life can begin.
+It is here that a new life can begin.